-Long-Term Care Insurance has become for many American families an essential part of their overall retirement plan.
+Long-Term Care Insurance has become, for many American families, an essential part of their overall retirement plan.
 Many people start planning in their 40s or 50s to take advantage of substantially lower premiums due to their age and better health.
 However, despite younger people getting coverage, many are still finding it difficult due to health issues.

 Every insurance company has its own underwriting criteria.
 A qualified Long-Term Care Insurance specialist will review your detailed health history in order to make appropriate recommendations.
 No matter your current age or health you might have affordable options to address the financial costs and burdens of aging.
 These include short-duration plans and hybrid options especially designed for those who might have some health challenges.

-People require long-term care services due to illness, accidents, or the impact of aging.
+People require long-term care services due to illness, accident, or the impact of aging.
 Longevity, itself, is a risk for needing long-term care services.
 Affordable Long-Term Care Insurance provides access to your choice of quality care, protecting savings and income, and easing the stress otherwise placed on your family.
 Since several types of plans are available, a specialist will guide you in finding the right plan which meets your needs.

 "Short-term care insurance which is sometimes referred to as recovery care insurance can provide millions of older Americans with meaningful and affordable protection for their care needs."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI).

 Insurance Options for Those with Health Issues Available

 The Association recently launched the National Advisory Center for Short Term Care Information.

 The standard short term care insurance policy provides coverage for one year or less.
 As a result, policies are less costly than traditional long-term care insurance policies that can provide benefits for longer periods of time.

 "These policies are ideal for individuals in their 60s and 70s who can not health-qualify for traditional LTC coverage or those seeking a more affordable option."Jesse Slome